kxxuuu/Artist-Identification/README.md

 ## Data Collection
-The dataset consists of images of artwork labeled by artists, collected from Kaggle's "Best Artworks of All Time" dataset.
+The dataset consists of images of artwork labeled by artists, collected from Kaggle's [Best Artworks of All Time](https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time/data) dataset.
 It includes metadata for each artist, such as the number of artworks and other relevant information.

 ### Components
 - artists.csv: Contains metadata about the artists.